na-na-hi/renget/archive/Darkfantasy109.md

 Almost all my bots use images I've taken from the internet.
 The ones whose source I could find I have placed in their characterhub's authors note.
 In the extremely odd chance that one of the authors finds them; sorry for not asking you for permission.
 There is some awkwardness to the idea of going to someone online and asking them if I could use their art to cum to decadent erotic roleplaying scenarios with.
 I hope you understand.
 ***

+!!! warning CURRENT STATUS
+	->**SEMI-HIATUS**<-
+    ->Here and there, won't always be around in /aicg/, but feel free to hit me up in my burner (darkfantasy109@proton.me) if you wanna talk!
+I'm always happy to do that.<-

 **Table of Contents**
 [TOC2]